 How Mineral Sunscreen Actually Protects Your Skin

 Zinc oxide and titanium dioxide are semiconductors with specific band gaps.
 When UV photons hit these minerals, they're absorbed and their energy is converted into heat that dissipates harmlessly.
+According to DermNet's overview of topical sunscreen agents, these minerals reflect photons in the visible range but work as chemical filters in the UV range.
 This is absorption, not reflection.

 Both mineral and chemical SPF protect your skin by absorbing the sun's rays.
 Chemical SPF absorbs 100% of UV rays, while mineral SPF absorbs approximately 95% of UV rays and reflects back approximately 5%.
 That 5% reflection?
 It's negligible for protection.
 An SPF of 2 or less.